haithambb/impalastudios/README.md

+_**The trace files have been removed shortly after being added, because they are suspected to contain secrets.**_

 # Impala Studio QA Assignment

 This folder contains a collection of trace files from Charles Proxy and a video demonstration a bug.